distributedgov/guide/docs/getting-started.md

 # Getting started

-How to effectively transition from collocated to a distributed team.
+How to effectively transition from co-located to a distributed team.

 ## Checklist for team leaders